Mojib-Rsm/BartaNow/README.md

 ## Connecting to a Real Database (DynamoDB)

 To switch from mock data to a real DynamoDB instance, you'll primarily modify `src/lib/api.ts`.
+The code is already set up to connect to DynamoDB if you provide the environment variables above.

+### DynamoDB Table and Index Setup

+For the application to query articles efficiently, your DynamoDB table must have a specific structure and a Global Secondary Index (GSI).

+**Table Primary Key:**
+*   `id` (String) - A unique identifier for each article.

+**Global Secondary Index (GSI):**
+*   **Index Name:** `PublishedAtIndex`
+*   **Partition Key:** `entityType` (String) - A static value, e.g., "ARTICLE".
+This gathers all articles into a single partition for querying.
+*   **Sort Key:** `publishedAt` (String) - The ISO 8601 timestamp of when the article was published.
+This allows sorting articles by date.

+### Updating `src/lib/api.ts`

+The `src/lib/api.ts` file is already configured to use the AWS SDK.
+When you provide your AWS credentials in `.env.local`, it will automatically switch from using mock data to your live DynamoDB table.

 1.  **Install AWS SDK:**
     ```bash